olin/studentgovernment/student_government_bylaws.md

 The Student Government establishes the following non-voting ad hoc representatives of the Council:

-**The Senior Class Activities Representative.** The Senior Class Activities Representative is elected by the rising senior class following normal spring election procedures.
-The Senior Class Activities Representative ensures the completion of senior class obligations such as ordering class rings, organizing the class gift, fundraising, serving on the Commencement Steering Committee, and supporting the class representative in organizing class activities and Senior
+**The Senior Class Activities Representative.** Elected by the Rising Senior Class in the spring, the Senior Class Activities Representative ensures the completion of senior class obligations such as ordering class rings, organizing the class gift, fundraising, serving on the Commencement Steering Committee, and supporting the class representative in organizing class activities and Senior